slsu0424/COVID19-Drug-Therapies/README.md

 ## Acknowledgements

-This project is developed as part of the Microsoft Healthcare & Life Sciences Customer Success Unit Data Science & AI Transformational Projects Initiative led by Iksha Herr.
+This project is developed as part of the Microsoft Healthcare & Life Sciences Customer Success Unit Data Science & AI Transformational Projects Initiative.

 Author: Sandy Su